Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory

-Here, we demonstrate how to extend DFFT to predict neighborhood-scale demographic data for multi-component time-dependent systems.
-We test this approach on data generated from an extended Schelling model simulation of residential segregation.
-We first describe application of the Schelling model to systems comprised of two types of agents in heterogeneous environments.
-We use the results generated from these simulations to create the demographic steady-state data for our analysis (Fig.~\ref{Flowchart}a, Section~\ref{sec:Schelling}).
+Here, we demonstrate how to extend DFFT to predict neighborhood-scale demographic data for multi-component time-dependent systems, using data generated from an extended Schelling model simulation of residential segregation.
+While these simulated data are not expected to accurately represent complex segregation and dynamics in real data, they provide a controlled first test of DFFT when applied to demographic systems without introducing errors typically found in small-area demographic data.
+We first describe application of a Schelling-type model to systems comprised of two types of agents in heterogeneous environments.
+We use these simulations to create the demographic steady-state data (i.e., data when population distribution no longer changes drastically over time) for our analysis (Fig.~\ref{Flowchart}a, Section~\ref{sec:Schelling}).
 Second, we apply DFFT to this data and extract functions describing the effective spatial and social preferences of the population (Fig.~\ref{Flowchart}b, Section~\ref{sec:DFFT}).
-Importantly, this quantification of preferences is generic so that it can capture cumulative effects of the drivers of segregation without making specific assumptions about their properties or relative strengths.
+Importantly, this quantification of preferences is generic so that it can in theory capture cumulative effects of the drivers of segregation without making specific assumptions about their properties or relative strengths.
 Next, we institute a sudden regional-scale demographic change to achieve a redistribution of the populations.
 We again use the Schelling model to generate the time evolution and new steady-state distribution of the neighborhood-scale demographic data.